AritaBerisha/Traffic-Signaling-Genetic-Algorithm/README.md

 # Traffic-Signaling-Genetic-Algorithm

-This project provides an implementation of a genetic algorithm for traffic signal optimization, in accordance with University of Prishtina, Computer Engineering (https://fiek.uni-pr.edu/)
+This project provides an implementation of a genetic algorithm for traffic signal optimization, in accordance with the University of Prishtina, Computer Engineering Department (https://fiek.uni-pr.edu/)

 ## Running the Genetic Algorithm